christianalfoni/reactx/docs/06_pattern_data_fetching.md

 Normally this is no concern as reconciliation is fast.
 But if you are displaying a lot of todos where each todo has a complex UI you risk performance issues.

 **Local mutations** strategy is what best optimises references and therefor reconciliation.
 After that **Automatic sync** where you subscribe to specific changes in the data also best optimises references and therefor reconciliation.
-Make sure you reflect on how your data fetching affects your data references and the reconciliation of components.
-It can be a good idea to default to **Revalidate on mutations**, but optimise with **Local mutation** or a change subscription if available.
+We use **Bonsify** for the optimal user experience, which means you should embrace **local mutation** and **subscriptions** to specific changes.

 ## Extending data

-In the examples above we are exposing data directly to components, but you might want to rather extend data with some state management that exposes the data in a more controlled way.
+In the examples above we are exposing data directly to components, but you typically want to be able to make changes to it as well.
+Since all state is `readonly` you achieve this by just extending the data with state management.

 ```ts
 function Todo({ data }) {